Fujifilm XF 35mm f2 Review

 Auto Focus

-The autofocus on the XF 35mm f2 is lightning fast.
-It’s confident in locking focus with precise accuracy and accuracy on a subject.
-This is in large due to its size in optics construction, moving the minuscule of glass within the lens, all whilst using a step motor which is more than enough power to drive such lens.
+The autofocus on the XF 35mm F/2 is lightning fast.
+It’s confident in locking focus with precise accuracy on a subject.
+This is in large due to its size in optics construction, moving the minuscule of glass within the lens, all whilst using a stepping motor which is more than enough power to drive such lens.

 With the XF 35mm f2 being such a tiny nugget, it is no surprise that the autofocus on this lens is lightning fast, considering it’s more of a “mid tier” lens.